zsdonghao/Imitation-Learning-Dagger-Torcs/README.md

 After Episode 4, the car does not crash anymore: [gif](http://i.imgur.com/pKeVxLY.gif).
 -->

-After Episode 3 (unfixed value), the car does not crash anymore !!!
+After Episode 3, the car does not crash anymore !!!

 ![](http://i.imgur.com/doz8U0z.gif)

+The number of steps and episodes might vary depending on the parameters initialization.

 ENJOY !